limatgans/using-git/README.md

 ### Resolving Merge Conflicts.

-Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.

 Often, merge conflicts happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.

+In general, Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.

 If you get a merge conflict for a first time, don't panic!
 I panicked the first time and sort of messed up the whole deployment process.